Jaypee612/CozyCloudBlanket/README.md

  Goals:
 - Provide affordable yet high-quality blankets for customers
-- Enable a user-friendly online shopping experience
+- Enable a user-friendly online shopping experience across multiple browsers
-- Ensure security of user data and transactions
+- Ensure security of user data and transaction information which include PII and PCI records

 ## Features
 - Product Catalog: Browse a wide selection of blankets